Bureau of Land Management, Interior.

 7. Education (colleges, degrees, major field of study);

-8. Career Highlights: Significant related experience, civic and professional activities, elected offices (include prior advisory committee experience or career achievements related to the interest to be represented).
+8. Career Highlights: Significant related experience, civic and professional activities, elected offices (include prior advisory committee Start Printed Page 39769experience or career achievements related to the interest to be represented).
 Attach additional pages, if necessary;

 9. Qualifications: Education, training, and experience that qualify you to serve on the Board;